teisdbr/winlibrs-docs-test/data-elements.md

 ___

+### Notes:
-`Notes: This Data Element records the Louisiana Revised Statute that the Arrestee was charged with.
-The structure of a Louisiana Revised Statute (LRS) is: Title (TT), followed by a colon, then a Section Number (SSSS.S), followed by optional Subparts, Qualifiers and Modifiers.
-Section and Subpart/Subpart with Qualifier/Qualifier/Juvenile Qualifier/Inchoate Modifier, should NOT be preceded by spaces or zeroes.
-If there are no places after the decimal, then both the place after the decimal and the decimal point should be omitted.
-(For example, the LRS for Murder is 14:30 – two spaces for the Title (14), a colon, two spaces for the Section (30) before the decimal, [not four spaces14:GG30], and dropping the space after the decimal.)
-The field should be LEFT JUSTIFIED WITH NO INCLUDED SPACES. <span style="text-decoration: underline">Spaces are interpreted as the End-of-Data in this data element.</span>`
+* `This Data Element records the Louisiana Revised Statute that the Arrestee was charged with.`
+* `The structure of a Louisiana Revised Statute (LRS) is: Title (TT), followed by a colon, then a Section Number (SSSS.S), followed by optional Subparts, Qualifiers and Modifiers.
+Section and Subpart/Subpart with Qualifier/Qualifier/Juvenile Qualifier/Inchoate Modifier, should NOT be preceded by spaces or zeroes.`
+  * `If there are no places after the decimal, then both the place after the decimal and the decimal point should be omitted.`
+    * `For example, the LRS for Murder is 14:30 – two spaces for the Title (14), a colon, two spaces for the Section (30) before the decimal, not four spaces - 14:GG30 - and dropping the space after the decimal. `
+    * `The field should be LEFT JUSTIFIED WITH NO INCLUDED SPACES.
+Spaces are interpreted as the End-of-Data in this data element.`

-`Subparts, Qualifiers, etc. are sometimes included for more specificity regarding those LRS codes requiring these identifiers.
+* `Subparts, Qualifiers, etc. are sometimes included for more specificity regarding those LRS codes requiring these identifiers.
 These parts of the field can be expanded or contracted as necessary to fill in the data.`

-`All local ordinances must be reported with the appropriate state statute as the base offense, with any Subparts, Qualifiers, etc. added when applicable.
-When a parish statute does not correspond to a state LRS, the parish statute must be reported with a "P:" for the title and the parish statute following the colon.
-If a city ordinance does not correspond to a state LRS, it must be reported by the police department with a "C:" substituted for the title portion of the data field, and the city ordinance following the colon.
-When it is a Sheriff's Office, or any other law enforcement agency who has jurisdiction in more than one city, reporting the city ordinance, it should be reported with a "C#:" substituted for the title portion of the data field, and the city ordinance following the colon, where the "#" is replaced with a unique number for each city as decided by the agency and agreed upon by the state.`
+* `All local ordinances must be reported with the appropriate state statute as the base offense, with any Subparts, Qualifiers, etc. added when applicable.`
+  * `When a parish statute does not correspond to a state LRS, the parish statute must be reported with a "P:" for the title and the parish statute following the colon.`
+  * `If a city ordinance does not correspond to a state LRS, it must be reported by the police department with a "C:" substituted for the title portion of the data field, and the city ordinance following the colon. `
+    * `When it is a Sheriff's Office, or any other law enforcement agency who has jurisdiction in more than one city, reporting the city ordinance, it should be reported with a "C#:" substituted for the title portion of the data field, and the city ordinance following the colon, where the "#" is replaced with a unique number for each city as decided by the agency and agreed upon by the state.`

 ___